Manoj1428/group04-pm05/docs/plan.md

 ## Roles and responsibilites
 - Every one in the team have to strive or work on their responsibilities efficiently and manager should approve the tasks for handling all risk and which are related to risk.
 ## Budget and schedule
-- As per the estimated cost of 9.5 Million all the risks should be handled in the budget which is decided as per cost estimation.
+- As per the estimated cost of 9.5 Million all the risks should be handled in the budget which is decided according to the cost estimation.
 ## Risk categories
 - Market risk,cost,technical,resource are examples of the risks that comes under this.
 ## Risk probabilites and impact